angelasunny-21/Dashboards/README.md

 # Dashboards

-These dashboards are created as a part of Forage Simulation Projects
+Call Center & Diversity Inclusion dashboards are created as a part of Forage Simulation Projects.
+Sales Dashboard is created as a part of my internship project.